-Benefits of Membership include: Annual Trade Fair
+Benefits of Membership include: Annual Trade Fairs

-in Melbourne in March.
+The Australian Toy Hobby and Licensing Fair is held annually in Melbourne in March.
 With over 5,000 passes going through our doors, this really is the premier event of our industry and completes the circuit of worldwide trade Fairs.

-ATA members benefit from a discounted exhibition rate for this Fair and only exhibitors at the Fair can enter the Product of the Year, Judges Choice and Kids Choice Awards.
+ATA members benefit from a discounted exhibition rate for this Fair and only exhibitors at the Fair can enter the Product of the Year, Environmental and Sustainability, Judges Choice and Kids Choice Awards.